lawrenceijm/jamdocs/docs/introduction.md

 ---
 ## A Plain Language Lexicon of Child Protection Concepts

-We believe that important concepts in child protection should be easy to understand.
 This site brings important ideas to life through simple definitions, metaphors, and illustrations.